Caregiver. What does that word mean to you?[/caption]

 CAREGIVER – A LIFE-LIVING ROLE

-Today’s poetry prompt is explores the life-living role of caregiving – what it means to have a caregiver, to be a caregiver, for some of us, both.
-Let’s begins with an example by William McDonald.
+Today’s poetry prompt explores the life-living role of caregiving: what it means to have a caregiver, what it means to be a caregiver, or what it means to both have and be a caregiver.
+Let’s begin with an example by William McDonald.

 I want to do this.

 I don’t want to do this.

 I love doing this.

 I hate doing this.